Vishal5051/OasisCabs/README.md

 ### Clone the Repository

-To get started with OasisCabs, clone the repository to your local machine:
+To get started with OasisCabs, clone the repository to your local machine:  d

 ```bash
 [git clone <your-repository-link>](https://github.com/Vishal5051/OasisCabs.git)